 Created by Carnival’s Chief Fun Officer Shaquille O’Neal, Big Chicken offers a wide array of tasty chicken sandwiches, chicken strips, and even a fried chicken basket.
 It’s also the first Big Chicken on a cruise ship.

 Big Chicken also offers a large toppings bar and, as the restaurant’s sign says, “We Encourage Sauciness.”
-Sauces include an amazing Shaq sauce, barbecue, buttermilk ranch, and buffalo hot sauce.
+Sauces include Shaq sauce, barbecue, buttermilk ranch, and buffalo hot sauce.

-Big Chicken is open for lunch and dinner, plus breakfast is served until 3 p.m. daily.
+Big Chicken is open for lunch and dinner; breakfast is served until 3 p.m. daily.
 Make sure to try the breakfast biscuits – they’re delicious.

 The innovative three-deck-high Grand Central Atrium space is one of Carnival Mardi Gras’ six themed zones – and it’s a winner.

-The atrium’s huge 3,000 square-foot glass panels built into the side of the ship provide guests with beautiful sea views.
-It’s a wonderful place to relax and listen to live music or take part in games and contests.
+The atrium’s huge 3,000 square-foot glass panels built into the ship’s side provide guests with beautiful sea views.
+It’s a wonderful place to relax, listen to live music, or participate in games and contests.

 At night, the Grand Central Atrium transforms into a multi-story venue for spectacular shows with talented performances, aerial acrobatics, and special effects.
 The Grand Central Atrium’s 16 massive LED screens can display videos, lasers, and other unique effects – providing an ever-changing backdrop.

 Don’t miss the ship’s New Orleans Celebration with its Mardi Gras-style parade and incredible “Voodoo Moon” performance.
-It’s one of the most amazing entertainment experiences I’ve seen at sea.
+It’s one of the most fantastic entertainment experiences I’ve seen at sea.

 Located in the La Piazza zone on Carnival Mardi Gras, Pizzeria del Capitano serves fantastic freshly-made pizza 24 hours a day.

-Several different varieties of hand-tossed thin-crust pies are available including Margherita, Funghi (mushroom) Pepperoni, Quattro Formaggi (four cheese), and Prosciutto.
+Different hand-tossed thin-crust pies, including Margherita, Funghi (mushroom), Pepperoni, Quattro Formaggi (four cheese), and Prosciutto, are available.
 Guests can also request a gluten-free pie or a Caesar salad.

-Right next door in the La Piazza area is Piazza Panini, a counter-service sandwich shop that’s also open 24/7.
+Piazza Panini is next to the La Piazza area, a counter-service sandwich shop also open 24/7.

-Guests can order classic deli sandwiches including Reubens and meatball subs or delicious paninis such as a Caprese panini (served hot or cold) or meat-lovers’ varieties like Carne or Salumeria.
-Yummy desserts are available after 8 pm daily.
+Guests can order classic deli sandwiches, including Reubens and meatball subs, delicious paninis such as a Caprese panini (served hot or cold), or meat-lovers varieties like Carne or Salumeria.
+Yummy desserts are available after 8 p.m. daily.

-Best of all, both Pizzeria del Capitano and Piazza Panini are both free of charge.
+Best of all, both Pizzeria del Capitano and Piazza Panini are free.

-Located on Lido Deck 16 around Mardi Gras’ Beach Pool area, Street Eats is another new dining concept for Carnival Cruise Line.
-Inspired by food trucks and street eateries, Street Eats consists of three open-air, counter-service stalls — Steam Dream, Mad Sizzle, and Time Fries.
+Street Eats is a new dining concept in Carnival Cruise Line, located on Lido Deck 16 around Mardi Gras’ Beach Pool area.
+Inspired by food trucks and street eateries, Street Eats consists of three open-air counter-service stalls — Steam Dream, Mad Sizzle, and Time Fries.

-It’s fitting that Carnival’s brand-new Fun Ship should feature an exciting brand-new game show as well.
-Family Feud™ Live launched on Mardi Gras and it had a packed house on our cruise.
+It’s fitting that Carnival’s brand-new Fun Ship should also feature an exciting new game show.
+Family Feud™ Live launched on Mardi Gras, and it had a packed house on our cruise.

-The set that has been created for this high-energy show is exactly like the one you’ve seen on the iconic TV game show.
-Our cruise director and the teams that participated in Family Feud™ Live on our sailing made the entertainment experience fast-paced and fun.
+The set is exactly like the one you’ve seen on the iconic TV game show.
+Our cruise director and teams participating in Family Feud™ Live on our sailing made the entertainment experience fast-paced and fun.

 This unique restaurant that combines Chinese and Mexican cuisines is another first for Carnival Cruise Line.
 Located on Deck 8, Chibang! is open for breakfast, lunch, and dinner.